kali/lackr/doc/interpolr.md

 Internal Architecture
 ---------------------

 Interpolr is where the response bodies are scanned and processed.
-It is quite modular in its design, allowing to extend it featureset with generic features (like ESIs) or with very application oriented features.
+It is quite modular in its design, allowing generic features (like ESIs) or very application oriented features.

 Interpolr has been designed to be testable without HTTP, so we have introduced a few classes and interfaces abstracting away the HTTP and Servlet stuff.